JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 ### Product session

 A product manager often has the most complete view of the product, understandably so.
-This session should cover what the product does, where it currently is, and where it's planning to go.
+This session should cover what the product does (e.g. Mission), where it currently is, and where it's planning to go (e.g. Vision / Roadmap).
 Possible outcomes could be:

 * New starter has in-depth understanding of the product, and understands the vision behind it.
 * New starter knows what the company's major upcoming features are, and how their team fits in.